dorobekmateusz/dorobekmateusz.github.io/_posts/2019-12-09-Chatbots-Practical-Introduction.md

 ## What is the chatbots future?

 I think that the general concept of chatbots will diversify and there will appear a lot of specialized tools that will be merged with our everyday utilities.
-What will you find more attractive a fridge or a talking fridge, that will buy your groceries online?
+What will you find more attractive: a fridge or a talking one, that will buy your groceries online?
 The question answers itself.

 The main problem when using computer by the ordinary user is that he doesn't understand it and doesn't know how to tell the computer what to do.
 The development in UI is unstoppable, and it's only a matter of time when we will be able to communicate with a computer just like with other humans.